The signs were there.

 Pixel joins the family

 Ayden adopts Pixel, a Border Collie rescue.
-Years of backyard scooping for two dogs begins.
+Years of backyard scooping for two dogs begins — quietly forming the dataset that would become the 3C method.

 Losing Ludo

-Ludo passes away at 9 years old.
+Ludo passes away at 9.
 Looking back, there were stool changes weeks before symptoms appeared.
 The question haunts: What if we'd caught it earlier?

 Grief becomes purpose

-Unable to let go of that question, Ayden builds the first prototype nights and weekends.
-Research into the 3 C's begins: Color, Consistency, Content.
+Unable to let go of that question, Ayden builds the first prototype on nights and weekends.
+Research into the 3 C's — Color, Consistency, Content — begins in earnest.

-InsightScoop goes live in the Twin Cities—two months from loss to launch.
-The same month, Kiara (an Australian Shepherd) joins the family.
+InsightScoop goes live in the Twin Cities — two months from loss to launch.
+The same month, Kiara, an Australian Shepherd, joins the family.
+Healing and building, side by side.

 InsightScoop doesn't diagnose.
 We help you spot patterns so you can decide when to watch, monitor, or call your vet.